A disaster is characterized by the impacts it causes, including:

 Advances in geospatial information technologies and communications

-In recent years important advances have been consolidated in regard to geospatial information technologies, telecommunications, and smart mobile devices (tablets and smart phones that make use of global navigation satellite systems).
+In recent years important advances have been consolidated in regards to geospatial information technologies, telecommunications, and smart mobile devices (tablets and smart phones that make use of global navigation satellite systems).
 However, these technologies have not found their place in disaster response operations in all countries where such disasters may occur.

 In the year 2013, the United States Southern Command’s Science, Technology and Experimentation Division spearheaded the development of the GeoSHAPE tool with the goal of facilitating the generation and sharing of geospatial information among all those involved in disaster response operations.
-This tool combines a mobile application for the collection of data and photographs of affected areas using smart phones and tables, and a web-based application that allows combining, publishing, and distributing geo-spatial information among all actors.
+This tool combines a mobile application for the collection of data and photographs of affected areas using smart phones and tablets, and a web-based application that allows combining, publishing, and distributing geo-spatial information among all actors.
 Through the use of GeoSHAPE, all relevant actors can generate and share geo-referenced data on key issues, including:

 Data on affected sites (damaged or destroyed homes, injured, deceased, displaced people, damage to roads and bridges, hospitals, schools and other public buildings, etc.);